 As always, you are encouraged to first experiment with each type of tennis racquet to get a feel for each type before purchasing.
 Most major sports stores around the world will have a variety of tennis racquets that you can use free of charge, so there’s really no excuse.

-If you a beginner, you will want to look for the following qualities to find the best tennis racquet:
+If you a beginner, you will want to look for the following qualities to find the perfect tennis racquet: